 Magnetization Curve of CT

 Rp: load resistance.

 If the secondary of the current transformer is not connected to a burden, the secondary current will be zero.
-In the absence of the secondary current(Is), the net magnetic flux in the core will be equal to the flux created by the primary current.
-The higher flux density in the core will saturate the core and the dangerously high voltage is produced across the secondary under this condition, That is why the secondary of the current transformer must not be kept open circuited.
+In the absence of the secondary current(Is), the core’s net magnetic flux will equal the flux created by the primary current.
+The higher flux density in the core will saturate the core, and the dangerously high voltage is produced across the secondary under this condition.
+That is why the secondary of the current transformer must not be kept open-circuited.

-If the secondary of the current transformer is connected to a burden, the secondary current will set up its own magnetic flux in the core, and the flux generated due to secondary current opposes the flux generated by the primary.
-Thus the net flux density in the core is below the rated flux density of the core and the secondary voltage is in order of the few volts.
+If the secondary of the current transformer is connected to a burden, the secondary current will set up its own magnetic flux in the core, and the flux generated due to the secondary current opposes the flux generated by the primary.
+Thus, the net flux density in the core is below the rated flux density of the core, and the secondary voltage is in order of the few volts.

-The current transformer when connected to burdens like protection relay, energy meter or ampere meter, the total current that pass through the CT is magnetizing current (Im) & secondary current (Is).
+In the current transformer, when connected to burdens like a protection relay, energy meter, or ampere meter, the total current that passes through the CT is magnetizing current (Im) & secondary current (Is).

-Thus, the total secondary current Is is the vector sum of magnetizing current (Im) and secondary load current (IL) flowing through the protection relay.
-During fault condition magnetizing current can go above its knee point voltage and CT gets saturated.
+Thus, the total secondary current is the vector sum of the magnetizing current (Im) and secondary load current (IL) flowing through the protection relay.
+The magnetizing current can go above its knee point voltage during fault conditions, and CT gets saturated.

+Magnetization Curve of CT